Verbalase/docs/src/en/community/admin/goob-station-admin-policy.md

 Vouch Policy
 - Vouches are to be given out by the head game admins only.
 - Vouches are to be accepted from reputable servers with similar rules only.
 This is determined at the head game admin team's discretion; ask beforehand if you're not sure.

+## Special Conduct and Policies
+### Creation of additional Antagonists
+Antagonists ***should not*** be added during extended rounds, but random events that do not trigger antagonists may still be manipulated.
+- Mid-round antagonists should only be added when it is sensible to make the round more interesting (usually when existing antags are dead or ineffective)
+- Mid-round antagonists should almost always be randomly selected.
+- Admins manipulating antagonist spawning may not take the antagonist roles they have influenced or created.

+### Ending rounds
+Rounds should be allowed to conclude naturally under most circumstances.
+However, rounds that run too long or have substantial issues may be artificially pushed towards their natural end under these guidelines.
+#### When to encourage a round to end
+- Rounds that exceed 90-minutes that have no clear end in sight
+- Issues with the server that negatively impact game performance and/or player experience
+- To accommodate a scheduled admin event
+- To accommodate important security/bug fixes (At a maintainer's discretion)
+- To accommodate potentially unstable/important test merges (At a maintainer's discretion)

+#### How to encourage a round to end
+- Coercing command staff to complete station objectives or to evacuate through roleplay means (Sending a CC official, secret announcements, etc.)
+- Triggering minor "random" events and creating mid-round antagonists to help encourage an evacuation
+- Triggering severe "random" events and/or creating failures within established station infrastructure (Such as disabling telecommunications)
+- If all else fails, total station destruction and/or round-ending antagonists (Lone Operatives are preferable) may be spawned.

+### Event protocol
+Admin Events are large-scale modifications to the round that would dramatically affect the typical flow of the game.
+When doing an admin event, you must do the following:

+- Before the event even begins a player vote must be held (OOC Tab) with a majority in favor of participating in the event.
+  - The vote should not specify the details of the event, only that one is to be held.
+- An admin announcement must be made explaining that an admin event is occurring, any information or expectations from the players must also be included.
+If an exemption to any rules is required, that must be stated as well.
+- The admin(s) holding the event and managing it’s construction are responsible to make sure the event and round are done properly.
+- Events must have the approval of a Senior Admin or higher before occurring.
+  - Events that change the rules must be approved by a Head Admin
+- Actions with do not dramatically affect normal round flow are not considered to be an admin event and do not require authorization.
+- Examples of actions which are not an event requiring senior approval:
+  - Forcing a secret game mode before a round has started, so long as the mode being forced is in rotation.
+  - Triggering a random event within a current round
+  - Creating a custom antagonist which can operate within normal antagonist conduct and does not alter the normal flow of a round for others

+### Antagonist Tokens
+Antagonist tokens are granted only in two rare circumstances:

+    When the player's antagonist round is inappropriately affected by an Administrator's interference.
+    Admins may grant the token at the direction of the Head Administrators.

+Players which have antag rounds griefed or ruined by other influences may have up to 100 antag rep returned to them.
+Antagonist tokens may not be redeemed on extended or conversion rounds.
+You should not disclose the exact round type when refusing to grant a token redemption
+Antagonist tokens may not be traded
+Token redemptions must take place in the lobby, tokens cannot be redeemed once a player has entered the round Antagonist tokens may only be redeemed for the following roles:

+    Traitor
+    Changeling
+    Heretic
+    Malfunctioning AI
+    Blood Brother (choose partner)
+    Abductor(s) (choose partner, or solo)
+    Revenant
+    Morph
+    Nightmare
+    Ninja
+    Obsessed
+    Slime
+    Sentient Station Pet or Monkey (act as an antagonist if you wish)

+Antagonist token may only be redeemed for the following roles if the same role is not already present in the ongoing round.
+The exact reasoning for the denial should be withheld to prevent meta-gaming.

+    Blob
+    Space Dragon
+    Wizard
+    Swarmer
+    Lone Operative (Should not be added if there are nuke-ops)

+Admins have discretion over when antagonist tokens can be redeemed; if the round is too chaotic, they can defer redemption to another round.
+The exact reasoning for deferral should be kept vague to prevent players from guessing which antagonists are present in the round.